Auditioning for Key City Public Theatre

 Bring a headshot and resume (one copy) OR your photograph will be taken and an audition application will be provided.

-Perusal scripts of 2015 season plays are available — at the KCPT uptown offices at 1128 Lawrence Street and at the Key City Playhouse Box Office.
+Perusal scripts of 2017 season plays are available — at the KCPT uptown offices at 1128 Lawrence Street and at the Key City Playhouse Box Office on Wednesday October 12th, 2016.

 Casting Policies and Procedures